Dinopony/oracles-archipelago-patcher/doc/technical/misc_old.md

 # technical notes

-function names and ram address names, when present, correspond to those in drenn's oracles-disasm. single addresses are for seasons; double addresses are ages/seasons, in that order. if an address ends in a slash, it's the same for both games.
+function names and ram address names, when present, correspond to those in stewmath's oracles-disasm. single addresses are for seasons; double addresses are ages/seasons, in that order. if an address ends in a slash, it's the same for both games.

 ## functions not documented elsewhere